 The cost of an X-ray check-up depends on several main factors.

 - Type of X-ray

-- Need of sedation prior to X-ray
+- Need for sedation before the X-ray

-- X-rayed area of the cat’s body
+- Area of the cat’s body being X-rayed

 If you live in a small town and go to a local vet, an X-ray probably won’t cost you as much as a vet in LA would charge, for instance.
-Furthermore, if your kitty only needs partial scanning, like a dental X-ray, it will be less expensive than a more comprehensive scan.
+Furthermore, if your kitty only needs partial scanning, such as a dental X-ray, it will be less expensive than a more comprehensive scan.

 Here are the most common average and very rough estimate costs for a feline X-ray:

 - Chest or abdomen: $100 to $250

 Partial X-ray scanning will focus on your cat’s liver, stomach, intestines, bladder, bones, heart, teeth, skull, spleen, lungs, limbs, and kidneys.
 You can also opt for a full-body X-ray scan, unless you own a notoriously large feline pet, like the Maine Coon.